 Once you have notified your landlord, you should also present him/her with your ESA letter from your mental health professional.
 You may provide an original hard copy of your letter or send your landlord a digital copy via email.

-A landlord can refuse you housing or evict you if your ESA compromises the safety of the other tenants or their property, or causes the landlord any undue financial hardship.
+A landlord can refuse you housing or evict you if your ESA compromises the safety of the other tenants or their property or causes the landlord any undue financial hardship.
 If the landlord refuses or threatens to evict you outside of these conditions, you can file a complaint with the HUD.
-Remember, the manager, owner or landlord must make reasonable accommodation for you and your ESA under Federal Law.
+Remember, the manager, owner, or landlord must make reasonable accommodations for you and your ESA under Federal Law.

 Emotional Support Animal and Landlord FAQ